Have you thought about investing in commercial property?

 Read what you can and get to know the market well.

-Investigate the health of the business sector you expect your tenant to come form and changes to infrastructure and local and state authorities plan for the region.
+Investigate the health of the business sector you expect your tenant to come from and changes to infrastructure and local and state authorities' plans for the region.

 2. Invest in prime positions

 Always invest in prime retail, commercial or industrial locations — high-demand positions that are popular with tenants and purchasers.